CBIIT/NCI-DOE-Collab-Pilot1-Center-Loss/src/README.md

 Done
 ```

 Encoded features will be saved to ```./model/```.
-It will have the same filename as the input except '.encoded' will be appended to the end of the filename e.g., ```rnaseq_features_label.test.y.encoded.npy```.
+It will have the same filename as the input except '.encoded' will be appended to the end of the filename such as ```rnaseq_features_label.test.y.encoded.npy```.

 ### Visualization of results
-The encoded features handle batch effect which can be seen by producing the plots as shown below:
+The encoded features handle batch effects which can be seen by producing the plots as shown below:

 ```
 > bash visualize.sh